rendermaniac/wbrpi/README.md

 Install Python 3 so that we can run Python code

-  sudo apt install python3 python3-pip
+`sudo apt install python3 python3-pip`

 It's also a good idea to install git to that we can clone / save code to github

-  sudo apt install git
+`sudo apt install git`

 # Communicating with the Android app

 Install the Mosquitto MQQT server so that we can easily communicate with our dashboard

-  sudo apt install mosquitto mosquitto-clients
+`sudo apt install mosquitto mosquitto-clients`

 https://pimylifeup.com/raspberry-pi-mosquitto-mqtt-server/

 We can then enable Mosquitto on startup using:

-  sudo systemctl enable mosquitto
+`sudo systemctl enable mosquitto`

 The Android app I am using is Dash MQQT https://play.google.com/store/apps/details?id=net.routix.mqttdash&hl=en_US&gl=US

 We then install the Python library to send and recieve MQQT topic data

-  sudo pip install paho-mqtt
+`sudo pip3 install paho-mqtt`

 There is some general information on using MQQT from Python here: